How to make perfect tempura- an ultimate guide

 This gave birth to this series of articles trying to create the ‘perfect’ tempura.
 Of course the notion of the perfect tempura is ludicrous, but to us it represents an ideal.
 The memory of the taste and texture of tempura after a long day of work in Japan will forever taste better when we reminiscence about it.
 Just like how a perfectionist is never satisfied, even if we do find a way to make tempura that does taste better than what we ate back then, we’ll still be chasing that unattainable perfection.

 Below are the various articles we have written in depth on the ins and outs of tempura.
 We hope they will help you make better tempura.
 As always, all articles on this site are a work in progress and more information will be added over time.
+Titles that do not have a hyperlink are in the process of writing yet.
 This particular series lacks photos on most articles due to a hiccup in the production cycle.

 What is tempura?